We Need To Talk About Giancarlo Abrahan’s "Dagitab"

 LINES FROM THE FILM WORTH QUOTING:

 I was able to catch it again at Teatrino, and as usual, the floor was open for discussion after the film.
-I remember an old man walking up the stage, and asking us naïve youngsters to listen to what he was about to say.
+I remember an old man from the audience, walking up the stage, and asking us naïve youngsters to listen to what he was about to say.

-“If you are impatient, you’re not ready for love.”
-He said that was ultimately what we should learn from the film and I think he's right.
+“If you are impatient, you’re not ready for love," he said, loudly and proudly on the microphone.
+He said that was ultimately what we should learn from the film, and, yes, I think he's right.

 Photos via Cinemalaya.